arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/08.ml-magic-wand/content.md

 ## Overview

-This tutorial describes how to build a gesture recognition system based on a machine learning model using TensorFlow and the Arduino Nano Matter.
+This tutorial describes how to build a gesture recognition system based on a machine learning model using TensorFlow Lite and the Arduino Nano Matter.

 ![Nano Matter Magic Wand](assets/thumbnail.png)